Ingvord/tango-v10-design-doc/docs/index.md

 ## Quality attributes

-Many factors determine the qualities in a system's archtecture.
+Many factors determine the qualities in a system's architecture.
 The next figure shows the [ISO/IEC FCD 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) product quality standard.
 This quality model determines which quality characteristics should be taken into account when evaluating the properties of a software product.

 ![](images/IEC_FCD_25010_product_quality_standard.png)